cpske/ISP/assignment/ku-polls/iteration1.md

    - **Features** to implement and other major work (but not tasks)
    - **Acceptance Criteria** - how to evaluate the result?

 2. Create a Github **Project** for KU Polls.
+(You may have done this during the project inception.)

 3. In the Project, create a *Task Board* named "**Iteration 1**".
    - Task Board should have 4 columns for task status, as in KU Int'l Cafe.
    - Add tasks for work to do in Iteration 1.
    - You will write code following the Django Tutorial, so you can define tasks like "Implement tutorial part 1", "Implement tutorial part 2", ...,
    - Other work: "Add Good Poll Questions", "Review work and merge into main"
    - Convert "tasks" to "issues".
-Most tasks *should* be issues, but you may have some "housekeeping" tasks that are not issues in the repo.
+Tasks for development work *should* be issues, but you may have some "housekeeping" tasks that are not issues.
+For example, editing the links is README.md.

 4. Create the Django project directly in the `ku-polls` repo that you clone from Github -- not in a subdirectory.
 Be careful how you create the project to avoid creating an extra subdirectory.
 Do this:
    ```